SoCXin/doc/docs/arm/installation.rst

 .. note::

-    Please note that you do not need to install :ref:`piocore` if you are going PlatformIO IDE and you will be able to use it within PlatformIO IDE Terminal.
+    Please note that you do not need to install :ref:`arm` if you are going PlatformIO IDE and you will be able to use it within PlatformIO IDE Terminal.

-    If you need :ref:`piocore` outside PlatformIO IDE, please :ref:`piocore_install_shell_commands`.
+    If you need :ref:`arm` outside PlatformIO IDE, please :ref:`piocore_install_shell_commands`.

 |PIOCore| is written in `Python <https://www.python.org/downloads/>`_
 and works on Windows, macOS, Linux, FreeBSD and *ARM*-based credit-card sized